bbillharz/SpaceGrantEngine/README.md

 # SpaceGrantEngine
 'Engine' for handling concurrency and other 'low-level' tasks

+See [ROS Humble](https://docs.ros.org/en/humble/index.html) documentation for details on how to use ros2.

 ## Style Guide
 Python code should follow snake case, with proper public/private seperation in class development.
 Public/private in Python is done with an underscore at the front of an attribute.
 For example,